aflin/rampart/docs/source/sql-set.rst

    complicated query to proceed-since part of the table is being linearly searched.

-alnot
+alNot
 """""
    Boolean, ``true`` by default.
+If ``true``, allows "NOT" logic (e.g.  the ``-`` operator) in a query.

+alPostProc
+""""""""""

-If ``true``, allows "NOT" logic (e.g.  the ``-`` operator) in a query.  alpostproc (boolean, off by default) If on, post-processing of queries is allowed when needed after an index lookup, e.g.  to resolve unindexable terms like REX expressions, or like queries with a non-inverted Metamorph index.
-If off, some queries are faster, but may not be as accurate if they aren't completely resolved.
-The error message "Query would require post-processing" may be generated by such queries if alpostproc is off.
-Note: In tsql version 5 and earlier the default was on.  alwild (boolean, on by default) If on, wildcards are allowed in queries.
+   Boolean, ``false`` by default If ``true``, post-processing of queries is allowed when needed after an index lookup, e.g.  to resolve unindexable terms like REX expressions, or like queries with a non-inverted Metamorph index.
+If ``false``, some queries are faster, but may not be as accurate if they aren't completely resolved.
+The error message "Query would require post-processing" may be generated by such queries if ``alPostProc`` is ``false``.

+alWild
+""""""
+   Boolean, ``true`` by default.
+If ``true``, wildcards are allowed in queries.
 Wildcards can slow searches because potentially many words must be looked for.

-alwithin
+alWithin
 """"""""
    Boolean, ``false`` by default.
 If ``true``, "within" operators (``w/``) are allowed.
 These generally require a post-process to resolve, and